 Enrolled member of the Blackfeet Tribe of Montana & Métis (Red River/Turtle Mountain Chippewa)

 Rosalyn has visited numerous Indigenous communities in Canada, Mexico, Guatemala, Venezula and Bolivia.
-She served as an invited guest and speaker within many of these communities.
+She has served as an invited guest and speaker within many of these communities.

 University Research Grant, University of Montana, 2014-2015

 Faculty Professional Enhancement Grant, University of Montana, 2014

 Travel Award, National Science Foundation, STEM Women of Color Conclave, Spring 2012 & Spring 2014

 Professional Fellow, U.S. Department of State, Economic Empowerment Exchange Program for Burma, Cambodia, Laos, Thailand, and Vietnam, Spring 2014.

 International Research Grant, International Studies, University of Montana, Summer 2013